VLoorenDeJong/ProjectProgressApplications/README.md

 * When shifting projects around a negative hour count can be calculated
 * Subtract subproject hours from all projects above

-### Future additions

 #### Build notes
-* check the location of the save files in the appsettings.json
+* Check the location of the save files in the appsettings.json before use

 ## Portfolio application